parrya/ma-demo/readme.md

 ### Front end (activity editor)
 - from the command prompt or shell, navigate to the MA.Demo.UI/SendSmsMessage folder
 - run *npm install*
+- edit package.json and update line 20 with the path to your local Sitecore instance.
+This will be necessary for importing the Sitecore specific modules, without which your build will fail.
 - run *npm run dev* to build the front end solution
 - if you get an error on rimraf, install it using the -g global parameter and the specific version listed in the package.json
 - any other errors are likely to be package related or folder permissions on the output folder (e.g. readonly).